James Abourezk: Early life and education

 Between 1948 and 1952, Abourezk served in the United States Navy before and during the Korean War.
 Following 12 weeks of boot camp, he enrolled in Electricians' Mates School, after which he was sent to support Navy ships stationed in Japan.

 Following military service, Abourezk worked on a ranch, in a casino, and as a judo instructor.
-He earned a degree in civil engineering from the South Dakota School of Mines in Rapid City in 1961, and worked as a civil engineer in California, before returning to South Dakota to work on the Minutemen missile silos.
-At the age of 32, he decided to pursue law, and earned a J.D. degree from University of South Dakota School of Law in Vermillion in 1966.
+For a time, he ran the Gay Lady (later known as the Gaslight) Bar in Rockerville, South Dakota, where he employed future Governor of South Dakota Bill Janklow as a bartender, and where future American Indian Movement Russell Means and his brother Ted also worked.
+He earned a degree in civil engineering from the South Dakota School of Mines and Technology in Rapid City, South Dakota in 1961, and worked as a civil engineer in California, before returning to South Dakota to work on the Minuteman silos being built as part of the new 44th Strategic Missile Wing at Ellsworth Air Force Base.
+At the age of 32, he decided to pursue law, and earned a Juris Doctor degree from University of South Dakota School of Law in Vermillion, South Dakota in 1966.

 Political career

 Abourezk began a legal practice in Rapid City, South Dakota, and joined the Democratic Party.
 He ran in 1968 for Attorney General of South Dakota but was defeated by Gordon Mydland.
-In 1970, he was elected to the United States House of Representatives and served from 1971 to 1973, in the state's second Congressional district which was eliminated in 1983.
+In 1970, he was elected to the United States House of Representatives from South Dakota's 2nd Congressional district, which would later be eliminated following the 1980 census.

 In 1972, Abourezk was elected to the U.S. Senate, where he served from 1973 to 1979, after which he chose not to seek a second term.
 He was the first chair of the Senate Committee on Indian Affairs.
-In 1974, TIME magazine named Senator Abourezk as one of the "200 Faces for the Future".
+In 1974, Time magazine named Senator Abourezk as one of the "200 Faces for the Future".